laqme/koitieq/_chapters/01-hia.md

 Toaq's development has taken it through multiple _versions_.
 Each new version is named by a new Greek letter.
 Toaq Alpha (2013) and Toaq Beta (2017) served as predecessors to a planned "final version" of the language.
 The next version, in 2021, was called Gamma by the community, and released roughly alongside a tutorial called _Toaq with Ease_.

 In the process of formalizing this language by writing a parser, it became clear that the language needed some far-reaching changes to meet its goal, leading to the development of Toaq Delta in 2022.
 The formalization process continued with work on a new parser, called [_Kuna_](https://github.com/toaq/kuna).
-Questions that came up during the development of this new parser, in turn, inspired some new ideas about scope, negation, and so on.
-This course aims to document a version of Toaq that incorporates those ideas while not being so radical as to call it Epsilon.
+Questions that came up during the development of this new parser, in turn, inspired some new ideas about the syntax and semantics.

+This course aims to document a version of "community Toaq" that incorporates these modern ideas in a moderate way.
+For an official description of Toaq Delta by its author, see the [reference grammar](https://toaq.net/refgram/introduction/).

 <details class="aside grammar" markdown="1">
-<summary>Which version of Toaq, exactly?</summary>
+<summary>Which proposals are included?</summary>

-It's Toaq Delta + [Simple Focus](https://toaq.me/Simple_Focus) + [Pronoun structure](https://toaq.me/Pronoun_structure) + [Some Scope Creep](https://toaq.me/Some_Scope_Creep) + [Kıazıu](https://toaq.me/Kıazıu) + [Eatoaq](https://robin.town/blog/sa-ea-buriaq)'s complementizers, pendents, generics, discursives, variable names.
+It's Toaq Delta + [Simple Focus](https://toaq.me/Simple_Focus) + [Pronoun structure](https://toaq.me/Pronoun_structure) + [Some Scope Creep](https://toaq.me/Some_Scope_Creep) + [Kıazıu](https://toaq.me/Kıazıu) + [Eatoaq](https://robin.town/blog/sa-ea-buriaq)'s complementizers, pendents, generics, discursives, variable names (but not the three-tone system, middlethought connectives, etc.)

 </details>